Josh Rife

-Josh Rife (born December 29, 1979) is a retired American soccer player who currently coaches for the Ball State Cardinals women's soccer team.
-He was announced as the head coach of the Cardinals in July 2019.
+Josh Rife is an American retired soccer player who currently coaches for the Indiana Hoosiers women's soccer team.
+He previously was the head coach of the Ball State Cardinals.

 Career

-Youth and College
+Youth and college

 Rife grew up in Denton, Texas, and attended Denton High School, where he was a varsity starter all four years.
 He played club soccer for the Texas Longhorns, a Dallas based soccer club, from the age of nine until he was eighteen years old.
 At the age of eleven he toured Norway, Sweden, and Denmark with a Venezuelan youth team and played in a series of tournaments where he garnered local and national attention.

 He played two years of college soccer at Texas Christian University as a starting defender, before transferring to Indiana University in 2000 to pursue a higher level of play under legendary coach Jerry Yeagley.
 During his two years at Indiana Rife started 46 matches, was awarded first team All-Big Ten Selection in 2000 and 2001 and first team NSCAA All-Region selection in 2001, and helped the team to two College Cups, the Big Ten Tournament in 2001, and the 2000 regular season championship.